Existence of All Wilton Ripples of the Kawahara Equation: Introduction

 where $b(a)$ is a real analytic function of $a$, $u_r(x;a)$ is a smooth, $2\pi$-periodic function of $x$ that is real analytic in $a$, and $c_r(a)$ is a real analytic function of $a$.
 The leading-order behaviors of $b(a)$, $u_r(x;a)$, and $c_r(a)$ as $a \rightarrow 0$ depend on $K$ according to Theorem 1 below.
-Profiles of typical Wilton ripple solutions are provided in Figures 1(b) and 1(c). \end{enumerate} ~ Partial existence proofs have emerged for Wilton ripples of the Kawahara equation and other nonlinear dispersive equations \cite{akers2021wiltonB}-\cite{akers2021wiltonA},\cite{ehrnstrom2019bifurcation}, including those for gravity-capillary water waves \cite{jones1989small,martin2013existence},\cite{reeder1981wiltona}-\cite{reeder1981wiltonb}.
-Nearly all of these proofs, however, restrict to the simplest possible ripple that bifurcates from a superposition of $\cos(x)$ and $\cos(2x)$.
-In the context of the Kawahara equation, this is the special case when $K = 2$.
+Profiles of typical Wilton ripple solutions are provided in Figures 1(b) and 1(c). \end{enumerate} ~ Existence proofs for Wilton ripples have emerged in a variety of settings, beginning with the classical gravity--capillary water wave equations.
+Reeder and Shinbrot~\cite{reeder1981wiltona,reeder1981wiltonb} gave the first rigorous construction of small-amplitude Wilton ripples in finite and infinite depth for the $1\!:\!2$ resonance case using a Lyapunov--Schmidt reduction.
+Toland and Jones~\cite{toland1985bifurcation,jones1989small} extended these considerations to small-amplitude traveling waves with codimension-1 and -2 bifurcations from flat water involving $\cos(Kx)$ and $\cos((K+1)x)$, of which the $1\!:\!2$ Wilton ripple is a special case.
+More recent studies have constructed multimodal resonant solutions (\emph{i.e.}, those with codimension greater than one) in various settings, including gravity--capillary waves with vorticity~\cite{ehrnstrom2015trimodal,kozlov2018modal,martin2013existence} and stratification~\cite{wang2025existence}.